inyong37/Study/_Computer/Software/Network.md

 FIN: Used to terminate a connection.

-1. The client establishes a connection with a server
+1. The client establishes a connection with a server (1) SYN
-2. The server responds to the client request with SYN-ACK signal set
+2. The server responds to the client request with (2) SYN-ACK signal set
-3. The client acknowledges the response of the Server
+3. The client acknowledges the response of the Server (3) ACK
 4. TCP automatically terminates the connection between two separate endpoints

 ### _User Datagram Protocol (UDP)_ | [Cloudflare](https://www.cloudflare.com/learning/ddos/glossary/user-datagram-protocol-udp/)